vikas9dev/spring-ai/docs/06-tool-calling-in-action---giving-llms-the-power-to-do-things_combined.md

 3.  **AI Agents**:
     *   An AI agent is an LLM equipped with access to numerous tools and actions.
     *   AI agents can autonomously make decisions and execute multi-step plans. 📌 **Example:** GitHub Copilot is an AI agent that assists with coding tasks.
+Cursor IDE.

 Let's illustrate the evolution with an example: